hsivonen/encoding_rs/README.md

 encoding_rs is
 [provided as a separate crate](https://github.com/hsivonen/encoding_rs_compat) (cannot be uploaded to crates.io).
-The compatibility layer was originally written with the assuption that Firefox would need it, but it is not currently used in Firefox.
+The compatibility layer was originally written with the assumption that Firefox would need it, but it is not currently used in Firefox.

 ## Regenerating Generated Code